Come brave the future with us

 Who are we looking for?

-As we see it, outstanding individuals performing as a team is by far our most important asset.
+Outstanding individuals performing as a team is by far our most important asset.
 Consequently, we build our organization methodically, piece by piece (or rather, person by person).
-We are looking for exceptionally talented and driven individuals – people who have demonstrated high performance in studies, work or other fields of life.
-Individual characteristics that are helpful are curiosity, drive, courage and willingness to make a difference.
+We are looking for exceptionally talented and driven individuals – people who have demonstrated high performance in studies, work, or other fields of life.

-While everyone at August is an own unique individual, there are certain qualities most have in common:
+While everyone at August is a unique individual, there are certain qualities most have in common:

 If you believe you have what it takes, don’t hesitate to apply!